apache/incubator-gluten/docs/get-started/Velox.md

 # Prerequisite

-Currently, Gluten+Velox backend is only tested on <b>Ubuntu20.04/Ubuntu22.04/Centos8</b>.
-Other kinds of OS support are still in progress </b>.
+Currently, Gluten+Velox backend is only tested on **Ubuntu20.04/Ubuntu22.04/Centos8**.
+Other kinds of OS support are still in progress.
 The long term goal is to support several common OS and conda env deployment.

 Gluten builds with Spark3.2.x and Spark3.3.x now but only fully tested in CI with 3.2.2 and 3.3.1.
 We will add/update supported/tested versions according to the upstream changes.

 Velox uses the script `scripts/setup-xxx.sh` to install all dependency libraries, but Arrow's dependency libraries are not installed.
 Velox also requires ninja for compilation.
 So we need to install all of them manually.
 Also, we need to set up the `JAVA_HOME` env.
-Currently, <b>java 8</b> is required and the support for java 11/17 is not ready.
+Currently, **java 8** is required and the support for java 11/17 is not ready.

 ```bash
 ## run as root
 ## install gcc and libraries to build arrow
 apt-get update && apt-get install -y sudo locales wget tar tzdata git ccache cmake ninja-build build-essential llvm-11-dev clang-11 libiberty-dev libdwarf-dev libre2-dev libz-dev libssl-dev libboost-all-dev libcurl4-openssl-dev openjdk-8-jdk maven
 ```

 **For x86_64**

 ```bash
 ## make sure jdk8 is used
 export JAVA_HOME=/usr/lib/jvm/java-8-openjdk-amd64
 export PATH=$JAVA_HOME/bin:$PATH
 ```

 **For aarch64**

 ```bash
 ## make sure jdk8 is used
 export JAVA_HOME=/usr/lib/jvm/java-8-openjdk-arm64
 export PATH=$JAVA_HOME/bin:$PATH
 ```

 **Get gluten**

 ```bash
 ## config maven, like proxy in ~/.m2/settings.xml

 ## fetch gluten code
 git clone https://github.com/oap-project/gluten.git
 ```

 # Build Gluten with Velox Backend

 It's recommended to use buildbundle-veloxbe.sh and build gluten in one script.